Cardiac Rehabilitation Services

 • Pelvic floor therapy

-Our team works with you and your schedule to ensure you will receive consistent care from our rehabilitation professionals for the personalized, compassionate service you deserve.
+Our therapy staff works with you and your schedule to ensure you will receive consistent care from our rehabilitation professionals for the personalized, compassionate service you deserve.

 Holton Community Hospital’s Senior Life Solutions program is an intensive outpatient group counseling program designed to meet the unique needs of older adults over the age of 65 struggling with depression and anxiety often related to aging.